-A: Sewer laterals are only supposed to carry the wastewater you use in your house out to the Township's sanitary sewer main.
-Cracks and leaks in sewer laterals end up allowing too much excess ground water into city owned pipes, which can overwhelm the overall sewer system and cause storm water and waste water to backup in the sewer system and into people's basements.
+A: Laterals are only supposed to carry water you use in your house out to the city's sanitary sewer pipe.
+Cracks and leaks in laterals end up allowing too much excess ground water into city owned pipes, which can overwhelm the overall sewer system and cause stormwater and wastewater to backup in the sewer system and into people's basements.

-Q: How can I tell if my sanitary sewer lateral is cracked or leaking?
+Q: How Can I Tell if My Lateral is Cracked or Leaking?

-A: If you have ever had to call a plumber to unclog your sanitary sewer lateral, you most likely have a leaky sanitary sewer lateral.
+A: If you have ever had to call a plumber to unclog your lateral, you most likely have a leaky lateral.
 Tree roots are always seeking water and end up growing through cracks in laterals.
 The roots end up accumulating things that are flushed or poured down the drains in your home, leading to a clogged pipe.
 You can tell when your lateral is clogged when water backs up into your basement during dry weather.
-It is the water you used in the home that cannot get out the lateral to the city's sanitary sewer in the street.
+It's the water you used in the home that cannot get out the lateral to the city's sanitary sewer in the street.

 You can also check for leaks and cracks by having a plumbing company run a television camera through your lateral.
 You will be able to see any major problems right away.
 Identifying smaller cracks may require soaking your front lawn with water and an environmentally friendly green dye.
 When the camera views green water in the lateral, you know there are leaks in the pipe.

-Q: How should I maintain my sanitary sewer lateral?
+Q: How Should I Maintain My Lateral?

-A: You should have your sanitary sewer lateral inspected every five to ten years, depending on the age of your home.
+A: You should have your lateral inspected every five to ten years, depending on the age of your home.
 Newer laterals are made out of PVC, a high-strength plastic that is slightly flexible.
-PVC pipes for home laterals come in 10-foot lengths and have long lasting, watertight joints if installed properly.
-Plumbers started installing PVC laterals in Verona in the 1970's.
+PVC pipes for home laterals come in 10 foot lengths and have long lasting, water-tight joints if installed properly.
+Plumbers started installing PVC laterals in Wisconsin in the 1970's.